openstack/swift/doc/source/deployment_guide.rst

                                                        auth.
 To use the swauth
                                                        set to:
                                                        `egg:swift#swauth`
-log_name               auth-server                     Label used when logging log_facility           LOG_LOCAL0                      Syslog log facility log_level              INFO                            Log level log_headers            True                            If True, log headers in
+set log_name           auth-server                     Label used when logging set log_facility       LOG_LOCAL0                      Syslog log facility set log_level          INFO                            Log level set log_headers        True                            If True, log headers in
                                                        each request
 reseller_prefix        AUTH                            The naming scope for the
                                                        auth service.
 Swift